-With the exception of liquidity risk (see 6.7 Liquidity risks), the potential losses of the various business divisions are quantified for these risk categories mainly based on the value-at-risk (VaR) principle at a very high confidence level of 99.9% and compared to the defined risk-covering assets from the economic perspective.
+With the exception of liquidity risk (see 6.7 Liquidity risks), the potential losses of the various business units are quantified for these risk categories mainly based on the value-at-risk (VaR) principle, at a very high confidence level of 99.9%, and compared to the defined risk-covering assets from the economic perspective.
 In addition to this, we regularly conduct appropriate stress tests.
+These tests also look at ESG aspects and are refined as required.